What Are The BRCA1 and BRCA2 Genes?

 BRCA genetic testing has revolutionized the world of breast cancer screening and treatment.
 BRCA1 was discovered in 1994 by geneticist Mary-Clare King working under the National Institute of Health.
 Her work was recently documented in a movie called Decoding Annie Parker with Helen Hunt in the role of Mary-Clare King.

 Following her breakthrough in BCRA genetic testing, NIH scientists further identified another gene mutation, BRCA2.
 These two genes help protect the body from developing cancer by producing tumor-suppressing proteins which repair damaged DNA and stabilize the cell’s genetic material.
 BRCA1 and BRCA2 mutations increase the risk of female breast and ovarian cancer because DNA damage may not be repaired properly which can lead to these and other cancers.

 Specific inherited mutations in BRCA1 and BRCA2 increase the risk of female breast and ovarian cancers, and they have been associated with increased risks of several additional types of cancer.
 Together, BRCA1 and BRCA2 mutations account for about 20 to 25 percent of hereditary breast cancers and about 5 to 10 percent of all breast cancers and 15 percent of ovarian cancers.
 Breast cancers associated with BRCA1 and BRCA2 mutations tend to develop at a younger age than their non hereditary counterparts.
 A harmful BRCA1 or BRCA2 mutation can be inherited from a person’s mother or father.
 Each child from a parent who carries the mutation in one of these genes has a 50 percent chance of inheriting the mutation.
 For more information, visit mayoclinic.org.

 Do I Need BRCA Genetic Testing?

 Harmful mutations of BRCA genes are relatively rare in the general population so generalized testing is not indicated.
 A health care provider can help determine whether genetic testing is appropriate by exploring an individual’s personal and family history of cancer and other factors such as ethnicity, as BRCA1 and BRCA2 mutations are more common in certain populations.
-If you are in the Beverly Hills, Santa Monica, Glendale, Los Angeles, or Malibu, CA, area and want to determine if you need BRCA genetic testing, contact our office to schedule an appointment with one of our breast care specialists in Beverly Hills.
+If you are in the Beverly Hills, Santa Monica, Glendale, Los Angeles, or Malibu, CA, area and want to determine if you need BRCA genetic testing, contact our office to schedule an appointment with one of our breast screening specialists in Beverly Hills.